Skip to content

 As you will see if you look at the StateWORKS editor, it is possible to combine graphical and tabular methods in a very easy-to-use Integrated Development Environment.
 The textual form of the data produced by the StateWORKS editor gives a complete description of the FSM while the graphical version shows the structure as an easily-followed diagram.

-A. Yes.
-A flow chart expresses all the operation of a program, including data treatment algorithms.
-The various possible paths through the flow chart are determined by various tests which the program makes.
-In some instances, the structure of the program, as seen in the flow chart, can be expressed as a transition diagram for a finite state machine.
+Yes.
+A flowchart expresses all the operation of a program, including data treatment algorithms.
+The various possible paths through the flowchart are determined by various tests which the program makes.
+In some instances, the structure of the program, as seen in the flowchart, can be expressed as a transition diagram for a finite state machine.
 But it is better to avoid mixing up any algorithmic procedures in that diagram.
-Furthermore, a flow chart would usually express the operation of a self-contained entity, whereas transitions in a finite state machine are very often caused by external stimuli.
+Furthermore, a flowchart would usually express the operation of a self-contained entity, whereas transitions in a finite state machine are very often caused by external stimuli.

 It is usually impossible to prove the correctness of a flow diagram on account of the data manipulations which it contains.
 A state diagram is amenable to formal analysis and verification.